-This paper proposes a new parameter-free ART-based topological clustering algorithm, called CIM-based ART with Edge (CAE), by introducing two parameter estimation methods to CIM-based ART with Edge and Age (CAEA) \cite{masuyama22a}.
-In the proposed algorithm, a similarity threshold is calculated based on pairwise similarities among a certain number of nodes.
-The sufficient number of nodes for calculating the similarity threshold is estimated by a Determinantal Point Processes (DPP)-based criterion \cite{kulesza12,holder20}.
-In addition, an edge deletion threshold is estimated based on the age of each edge, which is inspired by the edge deletion mechanism of SOINN+ \cite{wiwatcharakoses20}.
-Thanks to the parameter estimation methods, the proposed algorithm can adaptively, efficiently, and continually generate a topological network from the given data while maintaining superior clustering performance to conventional algorithms.
-Note that continual learning is generally categorized into three scenarios, namely domain incremental learning, task incremental learning, and class incremental learning \cite{van19, wiewel19}.
-This paper focuses on class incremental learning problems.
+To overcome the above-mentioned limitations, this paper proposes a new parameter-free ART-based topological clustering algorithm, called CIM-based ART with Edge (CAE), by introducing two parameter estimation methods to CAEA \cite{masuyama22a}.
+In the proposed algorithm, a similarity threshold is calculated based on pairwise CIM similarities among a certain number of nodes.
+The required number of nodes for calculating the similarity threshold is estimated by a Determinantal Point Processes (DPP)-based criterion \cite{kulesza12, holder20}.
+DPP is a probabilistic model that evaluates the diversity of a set of elements by favoring subsets whose elements are dissimilar to each other.
+In other words, DPP encourages the selection of diverse and representative subsets, making it suitable for determining an appropriate number of nodes in this context.
+In addition, an edge deletion threshold is estimated based on the age of each edge, inspired by the edge deletion mechanism of SOINN+ \cite{wiwatcharakoses20}.
+Due to the parameter estimation methods, the proposed algorithm can adaptively, efficiently, and continually generate a topological network from the given data while maintaining superior clustering performance compared to conventional algorithms.
+Note that continual learning is generally categorized into three scenarios: domain incremental learning, task incremental learning, and class incremental learning \cite{van19, wiewel19}.
+This paper focuses on class-incremental learning problems.

-The contributions of this paper are summarized as follows: \begin{itemize} \item[(i)] CAE is proposed as a new parameter-free ART-based clustering algorithm capable of continual learning.
+The main contributions of this paper are as follows: \begin{itemize} \item[(i)] CAE is proposed as a new parameter-free ART-based clustering algorithm capable of continual learning.

-\item[(ii)] An estimation method of the number of nodes for calculating a similarity threshold is introduced to CAE.
+\item[(ii)] An estimation method for the number of nodes used in calculating a similarity threshold is introduced to CAE.
 The sufficient number of nodes for calculating the threshold is estimated by a DPP-based criterion incorporating CIM.

 \item[(iii)] An estimation method of a node deletion threshold is introduced to CAE, which is inspired by the edge deletion method of SOINN+ \cite{wiwatcharakoses20}.
 The node deletion threshold is estimated based on the age of each edge.